MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/environments.md

 Regardless of which approach you follow, you should always:
 - Adopt at least one environment for testing.
-- Use separated Service Principal for test and production purposes to protect your environments.
+- Use separated Service Principals for test and production purposes to protect your environments.
 - Implement automated checks and approvals to validate and approve changes prior to deploying any change to a particular environment

 ## Next steps